Heart Facts For Kids

 How much blood does it pump per day?

 Now this is quite unbelievable.
 The average adult heart beats about 72 times a minute, 100,000 times a day and around 35 MILLION times a year!

-This amazing bit of body machinery pumps about 100 gallons (380 liters) of blood through your body, every single hour, which is about 2,400 gallons (9000 liters) per day.
+This heart pumps about 100 gallons (380 liters) of blood through your body, every single hour, which is about 2,400 gallons (9000 liters) per day.
 Man it works hard.

 Now let’s work that out over a lifetime…it pumps about 1 million barrels of blood during an average lifetime which would fill three super tankers.
 Getting the idea of how hard this little fellow works?